lindseygreenhill/Gov1347/air_war.md

 Using these estimates, and knowing that 1 GRP costs about $300, we can estimate how much Trump would have to spend to win these swing states.

+**Arizona:** Looking at the distribution above, Trump would have to gain about about 6% vote share to have about a 2% win margin.
+According to Gerber, this translates into Trump needing about 1,200 more GRPs than Biden going into the election.
+According to Huber, this translates into Trump needing about 800 more GRPs than Biden going into the election.
+This equates to
+Trump having to spend $360,000 or $240,000 more than Biden.

+**Florida:** Looking at the distribution above, Trump would have to gain about about 5% vote share to have about a 2% win margin.
+According to Gerber, this translates into Trump needing about 1,000 more GRPs than Biden going into the election.
+According to Huber, this translates into Trump needing about 666 more GRPs than Biden going into the election.
+This equates to Trump having to spend $300,000 or $199,800 more than Biden.

+**North Carolina:** Looking at the distribution above, Trump would have to gain about about 4% to have about a 2% win margin.
+According to Gerber, this translates into Trump needing about 800 more GRPs than Biden going into the election.
+According to Huber, this translates into about Trump needing about 800 GRPs more GRPs than Biden going into the election.